 As a Range Ecologist, I study the ecology of grazing livestock—how domestic herbivores interact with their environment, how humans influence this, and the good and bad things that can arise from this relationship.

 As Extension Research Coordinator, I work to build bridges across disciplines, departments, and institutions to improve research and extension in Colorado’s rangelands.

-Check out some of my conservation-related blog posts here, here, and here.
-My most recent research publication used modeling to examine how large herbivores may have adapted to patchily distributed poisonous plants with patchiness of their own (i.e. a herd).
+In a recent publication, I used modeling to examine how large herbivores may have adapted to patchily distributed poisonous plants with patchiness of their own (i.e. a herd).
 This has important implications for behavioral ecology and grazing management.